General Condition Information

 - Large spleen (usually found during a health care provider visit)

-- Pain or painful swelling in hands or feet
+- Periodic episodes of pain or painful swelling in hands or feet

 - Difficulty breathing